ArviKaasik/weather-info-stack/README.md

 ## How to run

-Define following Azure variables:
+Define following Azure variables in variables.tf, or provide these values when asked:
 * subscription_id
 * client_id
 * client_secret
 * tenant_id

 Run following commands in terraform folder:
-1. terraform init
+1. 'terraform init'
-2. terraform apply -auto-approve
+2. 'terraform apply -auto-approve'
-3. terraform apply -auto-approve again
+3. After you receive 'host for provisioner cannot be empty' error, run 'terraform apply -auto-approve' again
 4. Use ip address from terraform output to access Grafana
 5. For admin access, use user 'admin' and password 'admin'
 6. Dashboards are available at http://{ip}:3000/d/VZ7-RdUnz/weather-information?orgId=1